Women’s Glasses

 Oval Face Shape

 Oval faces suit the widest variety of frames.
-The naturally balanced proportions mean almost any frame style works without creating imbalance — the most flexibility of any face shape.
+The naturally balanced proportions mean almost any frame style works — including all major 2026 trends.
+This gives oval faces the most freedom to choose by personal style.

 Best Frame Styles